biophysben/Generative-prediction-of-causal-gene-sets-responsible-for-complex-traits/README.md

 # Generative prediction of causal gene sets responsible for complex traits

+B. Kuznets-Speck, B. K. Ogonor, T. P. Wytock, and A. E. Motter

-This repository contains two Jupyter notebooks and a Python script needed to reproduce the results of "Generative prediction of causal gene sets responsible for complex traits" to be published.
+This repository contains two Jupyter notebooks and a Python script needed to reproduce the results of "Generative prediction of causal gene sets responsible for complex traits" to be published in PNAS.

 ## Installing necessary software
 The software packages needed to run the code may be installed by following these steps: